javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 </script>
 ```

-Unlike `innerHTML`, writing to `outerHTML` does not change the element.
-Instead, it replaces it as a whole in the outer context.
-Yeah, sounds strange, and strange it is.
+**Beware: unlike `innerHTML`, writing to `outerHTML` does not change the element.
+Instead, it replaces it as a whole in the outer context.**

+Yeah, sounds strange, and strange it is, that's why we make a separate note about it here.
 Take a look.

 Consider the example: